 Let’s say you want to fly from New York to Paris but it’s cheaper to fly from New York to Rome via Paris.
 Take advantage of this “hidden” city fare, by exiting the terminal in Paris.

 Airlines hate this and have tried to prevent passengers from taking advantage of this loophole – It’s actually against the airline’s terms of service and they can try to punish you.
-In reality, airlines find it hard to prevent passengers using the hidden city ticketing hack.
+In reality, airlines find it hard to prevent passengers using this ticketing hack.

 Pick your departure city, add dates, and let Skiplagged suggest the best fares.
 From my research, the hidden city fare search works best from major hubs and with one-way flights.